leforestier/mjail/README.rst

 .. code::

    mjail init

 This will, among other things, create a local virtual network interface ``lo8`` on your host for use by the jails.
-By default, the ``10.240.0.0/12`` ip range is used for the jails.
+By default, the ``10.240.0.0/12`` IPv4 range, and a randomly generated IPv6 site local network, are used for the jails.

-If for some reason you want to use a different ip range, you can specify it using the ``--ip4-network`` option.
+If you want to use a different IPv4 range, you can specify it using the ``--ip4-network`` option.
+If you want to use a different IPv6 range, you can specify it using the ``--ip6-network`` option.

 The preceding command was equivalent to:

 .. code::

     mjail init --ip4-network 10.240.0.0/12

-*mjail* doesn't deal with IPv6 at the moment, but this should be implemented soon.

 -----------------------------
 Jails creation and management
 -----------------------------